benpm/ldjam48/README.md

 ### Next
 - [ ] Animation for climbing up / down ladders
+- [ ] Make items pushable / collision
+- [ ] Use tween node somehow
+- [ ] Set item down in front of you
 - [ ] More tiles, better level visuals
 - [x] New golem character art
 - [ ] Tutorial tell u controls
   - Show that you can't bring items up the rope
   - Show how to
 - [ ] Sound effects
+- [ ] Shadow beneath items and player
 - [ ] Music
 - [ ] Menu screen
 - [ ] Intro area